openremote/openremote/console/iOS/ORLib/Tests/Fixtures/Tests.md

 Similar to Test7 but with the realms defined for the default app

+### Test 9

+Similar to Test6 but with a project specific Info.json

+### Test 10

+Similar to Test 9 but with global override of realms

+### Test 11
+Similar to Test 9 but Console 1 is not selectable as app

 TODO:
 - add test for full URLs entry